Qiaoyut/Acknowledgement_anlaysis/README.md

 ```

 # Datasets
-Our dataset will be publicly avialable after acceptation.
+Our dataset will be publicly avialable after acceptance.

 # Quick Start
 Preprocessing the munually labeled datasets from five Universities: